DIR Return Create A Forum - Home

 European demand for enslaved Africans.[citation needed]

-Indian subcontinent.[40][41][42]
-Millions of enslaved or
+laborers from Indian subcontinent.[40][41][42]
+Millions of

-mixture of numerous nations around the globe.[43][44][45]
+ethnic mixture of numerous nations around the globe.[43][44][45]

-Sugar also led to some industrialization of areas where sugar
+> Sugar also led to some industrialization of areas where sugar

 cane was grown.
 For example, in the 1790s Lieutenant J.